keyuchen886/GoodReads/README.md

 # GoodReads
 This project will build a recommendation system for GoodReads.
-The dataset is available on https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home
+The dataset is available on https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home In our work, we only use the graphic subdata as it's comparitively small.

 Currently, we have done the following: